Genuine cooperation between artificial intelligence & humans

-We developed a more natural approach to robotic intelligence that is able to possess highly transfarable kinematic skills.
+We developed a more natural approach to robotic intelligence that is able to possess highly transferable kinematic skills.

 Generative learning model

-The learning process records principles, hence Babu have the ability to generate its own kinematic solutions for problems.
+The learning process records principles, therefore giving Babu the ability to generate its own kinematic solutions to problems.

 APPLICATIONS OF MOLLIA AI

-Our technology has multiple use cases in the following industries: entertainment (video games, e-sports, film), robotics (humanoid, industrial), healthcare (orthopedic, exoskeletons), space exploration, and defense.
+Our technology has a range of use cases in such industries as entertainment (video games, e-sports, film), robotics (humanoid, industrial), healthcare (orthopedic, exoskeletons), space exploration, and defense.

-Adaptive and trainable robots have many industrial applications, for example when work has to be carried out in hazardous environments.
-We can use the user generated motion data from the video games to improve the kinematics of physical humanoid robots.
+Adaptive and trainable robots have many industrial applications, such as when work must be carried out in hazardous environments.
+We can use the user-generated motion data from the video games to improve the kinematics of physical humanoid robots.
 Moreover, the best virtual robot trainers might find themselves

 landing a job at robotics companies to train their actual hardware.

-Later on we plan to give access to the technology through an API that will benefit other industries, such as the healthcare.
-For example, patients would be able to train their robotic prosthetic parts to function just like their body parts would.
-Exoskeletons could be train to adopt to the unique motion of their users.
+Eventually, we plan to provide access to the technology through an API that will be useful for other industries, such as healthcare and space exploration.
+A robotic prosthetic part, for example, could be trained to function similarly to the patient's own body.
+Exoskeletons could be train to adopt to the unique motion of their users. etc.

 We strive to achieve a qualitative change in human-machine interaction.
-Here is how we want to make it happen.
+Check out how we intend to make it happen.

 Download our Vision Deck

-Daniel is a Serial Entrepreneur and Computer Engineer.
-Along with other businesses, he co-founded the INPUT Program, a UN Global Best practice program supporting Hungarian startups.
-He received the ‘Legend Award’ in Malaysia (2019) and the ‘2050 Youth Award’ in China (2020).
+Daniel is a serial entrepreneur and computer engineer.
+Along with other businesses, he co-founded the INPUT Program, a program supporting Hungarian startups that was awarded UN Global Best practice award in 2018.
+He received the ‘Legend Award’ in Malaysia in 2019 and the ‘2050 Youth Award’ in China in 2020.

 Andras JooCHIEF ARCHITECT

-Andras holds a PhD. in Psychology.
-He is a Serial Entrepreneur who has successfully launched and sold multiple businesses.
-Before, he used to be the Head of the Laboratory at the Hungarian National Institute of Psychology.
-Andras developed the mathematical foundation of Mollia, with the initial idea going back to 1998.
+Andras holds a PhD in Psychology.
+He is a serial entrepreneur who has successfully launched and sold multiple businesses.
+Previously, he was Head of the Laboratory at the Hungarian National Institute of Psychology.
+Andras developed the mathematical foundation of Mollia, with the initial idea dating back to 1998.

-Daniel holds a PhD. in Mathematics.
-He has been a Researcher at Alfréd Rényi Institute of Mathematics of the Hungarian Academia of Sciences since 2014 and has published numerous articles in international publications.
+Daniel holds a PhD in Mathematics.
+He has been a Researcher at Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Sciences since 2014 and has published numerous articles in international publications.
 He is the lead developer of the core mathematical models for Mollia AI.